 All sensors have a depth rating to 250 m (820 ft), except shallow and medium depth sensors and ISEs.
-EXO sensors are not backward compatible with 6-Series sondes.
+EXÖ sensors are not backward compatible with 6-Series sondes.

-- Accuracy specifications apply to conductivity levels of 0 to 100,000 μS/cm.
+- 4 Accuracy specifications apply to conductivity levels of 0 to 100,000 μS/cm.

 - Accuracy specifications apply to conductivity levels of 0 to 100,000 μS/cm.
-Relative to calibration gases When transferred from water-saturated water to stirred deaerated water When transferred from water-saturated air to Zobell solution Within the environmental pH range of pH 4 to pH 10 On transfer from water-saturated air to rapidly stirred air-saturated water at a specific conductance of 800 μS/cm at 20°C; 163 Seconds on transfer from water-saturated air to slowly-stirred air-saturated water.
-Temperature accuracy traceable to NIST standards Calibration: 1-, 2-, or 3-point, user-selectable Specification is defined in AMCO-APPA Standards
+Relative to calibration gases When transferred from air-saturated water to stirred deaerated water When transferred from water-saturated air to Zobell solution Within the environmental pH range of pH 4 to pH 10 On transfer from water-saturated air to rapidly stirred air-saturated water at a specific conductance of 800 μS/cm at 20°C; T63 Seconds on transfer from water-saturated with the specific conductance of 800 μS/cm at 20°C; T63 Temperature accuracy traceable to NIST standards Calibration: 1-, 2-, or 3-point, user-selectable Specification is defined in AMCO-AEPA Standards vary from quoted specification.

 ^{} Specifications indicate typical performance and are subject to change.
-Please check EXO water.com for up-to-date information.
+Please check EXOwater.com for up-to-date information.
 Accuracy specification is attained immediately following calibration under controlled and stable environmental conditions.
 Performance in the natural environment may